tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 Prompt Name           | `Pry.config.prompt_name`         | String that prefixes the prompt.
 Defaults to `pry`.
 RC-file Loading       | `Pry.config.should_load_rc`      | Boolean determining whether the RC file should be load.
 Defaults to `true`.

+Pry.config.prompt_safe_objects
+Pry.config.input_stack
+Pry.config.windows_console_warning
+Pry.config.disable_auto_reload
+Pry.config.collision_warning
+Pry.config.system
+Pry.config.control_d_handler
+Pry.config.exec_string
+Pry.config.requires
+Pry.config.
+Pry.config.ls
+Pry.config.gist
+Pry.config.command_completions
+Pry.config.file_completions
+Pry.config.has_pry_doc
+Pry.config.should_load_requires
+Pry.config.should_load_local_rc
+Pry.config.should_trap_interupts
+Pry.config.extra_sticky_locals
+Pry.config.completer

 As you can probably already tell, there's a lot you can do with these configurations.
-One of my favorite examples of putting these configurations to good use comes in the form of a fun little April fools gag involving customizing [Pry's print object][Pry Wiki - Customization and configuration - Print Object].
+One of my favorite examples of putting these configurations to "good" use comes in the form of a fun little April fools gag involving customizing [Pry's print object][Pry Wiki - Customization and configuration - Print Object].
 This custom print object functions similar to Pry's default print object, except all output will be reversed!